curityio/mcp-authorization-secured-api/README.md

-# AI Agent Secure API Access using Model Context Protocol
+# Model Context Protocol OAuth Flow Example

-A local computer deployment to demonstrate how to use MCP to securely expose APIs to third-party AI agents.\
+A local computer deployment that uses OAuth security from the draft [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.\
-The deployment shows how to implement the [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.
+The code example shows how to use an MCP server to expose existing OAuth-secured APIs to AI agents that use MCP clients.

 ## Backend Endpoints